marc-hanheide/SIA-HRI-16/README.md

 #### 11/03/16: Introduction, History and Overview of HRI

+In this session we look at general challenges of HRI, the overall aims and objectives of the field, and a little bit more in details where it originates from and what future challenges might be.

 | Paper  | Presented by | Discussed by|
 |------- | ------------ | ----------- |
 | [**1-1**](PDF/Breazeal - 2004 - Social interactions in HRI the robot view.pdf) Breazeal, C., 2004.
 Social interactions in HRI: the robot view.
 Systems, Man and Cybernetics, Part C, IEEE Transactions on, 34(2), pp.181–186. | ? | ? |